Approximating the shortest path problem with scenarios: Min-max shortest path

 \section{Min-max shortest path}

 Let $G=(V,E)$ be a directed graph with two specified nodes $s,t\in V$, where $|V|=n$ and $|E|=m$.
-The set of feasible solutions $\Phi$ contains all $s-t$ paths in $G$.
+The set of feasible solutions $\Phi$ contains all $s$-$t$ paths in $G$.
 Each scenario $\pmb{\xi}\in \mathcal{U}$ represents a realization of the arc costs.
-In this section we construct a deterministic, LP-based $O(\sqrt{n\log K/\log\log K})$-approximation algorithm for the minmax version of the shortest path problem, when $|\mathcal{U}|=K$ is unbounded.
-For this problem, the set $\mathcal{X}$ in~(\ref{mipminmax2}) and~(\ref{hc}) is given by the following mass balance constraints:
+In this section, we construct an LP-based $O(\sqrt{n\log K/\log\log K})$-approximation algorithm for the min-max version of the shortest path problem when $|\mathcal{U}|=K$ is unbounded.
+For this problem, the set $\mathcal{X}$ in~(\ref{mipminmax2}) and~(\ref{hc}) is described by the following \emph{flow constraints} (the mass balance constraints):